juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 **budgetbee.co** is a website created to inform users about financial products and services offered by partner companies.
 Its aim is to help users select products that meet their specific financial needs and preferences.

-When we use "Top Networks," "we," or "our," we are referring to **Top Networks Inc.**; similarly, when we use "you" or "user," we are referring to individuals who consent to these Terms and access the Site.
+When we use "Top Networks," "we," or "our," we are referring to **TopNetworks Inc.**; similarly, when we use "you" or "user," we are referring to individuals who consent to these Terms and access the Site.

 The Platform facilitates connections to financial products offered by third-party institutions.
-The use of these services or products may require additional registration and will be subject to the terms and privacy practices established by those institutions. **Top Networks Inc.** does not participate in the legal relationship between the user and these partner companies.
+The use of these services or products may require additional registration and will be subject to the terms and privacy practices established by those institutions. **TopNetworks Inc.** does not participate in the legal relationship between the user and these partner companies.

 ## 2. User Responsibilities for Access